 Aish Baladi | Vegan Egyptian Flatbread

-Aish Baladi is an ancient Egyptian Flatbread made with 100% Whole Wheat flour and is Vegan flatbread.
+Aish Baladi is an ancient Egyptian Flatbread made with 100% Whole Wheat flour and is a Vegan flatbread.

 Aish baladi flatbread stacked in a plate

-We are beginning our Month long Mega Blogging Marathon and the theme for this month is very close to my heart.
-I am going to be blogging International FLATBREAD, this whole month of September and it is going to be in A to Z order.
+It is going to be in A to Z order.
 We had 3 different options to choose from and I chose the A to Z International Flatbread as my theme.

 What does Aish Baladi mean